snicky007/testgit/readme.txt

-This is some test readme file
+ This is some test readme file  this is my ew read me file hey bo